trackabout/login-ad/login-ad.md

 -   **TrackAbout Mobile 7 » Sort Container** - Assets now remain properly contained when other assets are detached from records.

 -   **TrackAbout Mobile » Delivery** - An issue that intermittently prevented PDFs of HTML delivery receipts from being generated and emailed has been corrected.

--   **TrackAbout Mobile » Delivery** - An issue that intermittently prevented PDFs of HTML delivery receipts from being generated and emailed has been corrected.